Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance: Position-dependent Random Walk Metropolis

 \section{Position-dependent Random Walk Metropolis}

-In the RWM, $Q(x,dy) = q(|y-x|)dy$, meaning (\ref{eqn:arate}) reduces to $\alpha(x,y) = 1 \wedge \pi(y)/\pi(x)$.
+In the RWM, $Q(x,dy) = q(y-x)dy$ with $q(y-x)=q(x-y)$, meaning (\ref{eqn:arate}) reduces to $\alpha(x,y) = 1 \wedge \pi(y)/\pi(x)$.
 A common choice is $Q(x,\cdot) = \mathcal{N}(x,h\Sigma)$, with $\Sigma$ chosen to mimic the global covariance structure of $\pi(\cdot)$ \cite{sherlock2010random}.
 Various results exist concerning the optimal choice of $h$ in a given setting (e.g. \cite{roberts2001optimal}).
-It is straightforward to see that Theorem \ref{thm:tight} holds here, so that the tails of $\pi(x)$ must be uniformly exponential or lighter for geometric ergodicity.
+It is straightforward to see that Theorem \ref{thm:jarner} holds here, so that the tails of $\pi(x)$ must be uniformly exponential or lighter for geometric ergodicity.
 In one dimension this is in fact a sufficient condition \cite{mengersen1996rates}, while for higher dimensions additional conditions are required \cite{roberts1996geometric}.
 We return to this case in Section \ref{sec:hd}.

-In the PDRWM $Q(x,\cdot) = \mathcal{N}(x,hG^{-1}(x))$, so (\ref{eqn:arate}) becomes
+In the PDRWM $Q(x,\cdot) = \mathcal{N}(x,hG(x)^{-1})$, so (\ref{eqn:arate}) becomes

-The intuition here is that proposals are more able to reflect the local dependence structure of $\pi(\cdot)$.
+The motivation for designing such an algorithm is that proposals are more able to reflect the local dependence structure of $\pi(\cdot)$.
 In some cases this dependence may vary greatly in different parts of the state-space, making a global choice of $\Sigma$ ineffective \cite{sejdinovic2014kernel}.

 Readers familiar with differential geometry will recognise the volume element $|G(x)|^{1/2}dx$ and the linear approximations to the distance between $x$ and $y$ taken at each point through $G(x)$ and $G(y)$ if $\X$ is viewed as a Riemannian manifold with metric $G$.
 We do not explore these observations further here, but the interested reader is referred to \cite{livingstone2014information} for more discussion.